Kurdish Hezbollah: History

-The group which became known as Hizbollah took this name in 1993, after emerging victorious from a bloody factional war between two wings of the Union Movement (Vahdet Hareketi) which had been established following the 1980 Turkish coup d'état's crushing of Islamist hopes for democratic success.
+The İlim group became known as Hizbullah in 1993, after emerging victorious from a bloody factional war between two wings of the Union Movement (Vahdet Hareketi) which had been established following the 1980 Turkish coup d'état's crushing of Islamist hopes for democratic success.
 Hüseyin Velioğlu's group had previously been known as İlim, named for his bookshop.
-In March of the same year, soon after Abdullah Öcalan was expelled from Syria, there were reports of an Iranian-brokered peace accord between KH and PKK.
+In March of the same year, soon after Abdullah Öcalan was expelled from Ba'athist Syria, there were reports of an Iranian-brokered peace accord between KH and PKK.

-According to Turkish security officials, Hezbollah was financed by and trained in post-revolutionary Iran, with Iran allegedly using terror groups to establish Islamic governments throughout the Middle East.
+According to Turkish security officials, the Kurdish Hezbollah was financed by and trained in post-revolutionary Iran, with the Iranian government allegedly using Islamic terrorist groups in order to establish Islamic governments throughout the Middle East.

-Further groups within Hezbollah were named as Tevhid, led by Nurettin Şirin and Mehmet Şahin and Yeryüzü, led by Burhan Kavuncu.
-Besides the town of Batman, Hezbollah was strongest in Cizre district of Şırnak, Nusaybin district of Mardin and Silvan district of Diyarbakır province.
-For a long time the village Yolaç was used as their base.
+Further groups within the Kurdish Hezbollah were named as Tevhid, led by Nurettin Şirin and Mehmet Şahin, and Yeryüzü, led by Burhan Kavuncu.
+Besides the town of Batman, Hezbollah was strongest in Cizre district of Şırnak, Nusaybin district of Mardin, and Silvan district of Diyarbakır province.
+For a long time, the village Yolaç was used as their base.

-In the early 1990s the organization became a direct threat to the already rising Kurdish separatist movement.
-The Hezbollah viewed the "PKK's claim to be the only true spokesman of Kurdish nationalism" as a "threat to its own identity", and dubbed the PKK as the "Partiya Kafirin Kurdistan" meaning Kurdistans Infidels' Party.
-As an Islamist organization, KH began as an oppositional force against the PKK, but have targeted both PKK militants and other people they considered "immoral" (people who drank alcohol, wore mini-skirts etc.).
-Between 1992 and 1995 they killed around 500 PKK members, for the loss of around 200 of its own.
+Initially, the Kurdish Hezbollah and the Kurdistan Workers' Party (PKK) had been allies, with some of the earliest Hezbollah fighters receiving their training in PKK camps.
+In the early 1990s, the organization became a direct threat to the already rising Kurdish separatist movement.
+The Hezbollah viewed the "PKK's claim to be the only true spokesman of Kurdish nationalism" as a "threat to its own identity", and dubbed the PKK as the Partiya Kafirin Kurdistan, meaning "Kurdistan Infidels' Party".
+As an Islamist organization, the Kurdish Hezbollah began as an oppositional force against the PKK, but have targeted both PKK militants and other people they considered "immoral" (people who drank alcohol, wore mini-skirts, etc.).
+Between 1992 and 1995 the Kurdish Hezbollah killed around 500 PKK members, for the loss of around 200 of its own.

-In 2007, after the Assassination of Hrant Dink, his friend Orhan Alkaya suggested that the three-shot assassination technique was a signature mark of the Kurdish Hezbollah.

-KH also targeted journalists who wrote about its activities, particularly those who wrote about connections between them and the Turkish state.
-It was believed that the group gets support from Turkish army for its conflict against the PKK.
+In 2007, after the assassination of Hrant Dink, his friend Orhan Alkaya suggested that the three-shot assassination technique was a signature mark of the Kurdish Hezbollah.
+Some of the major terrorist attacks carried out by the Kurdish Hezbollah allegedly include an April 1999 suicide bombing in Bingöl, and the 2001 assassination of Diyarbakir police chief Gaffar Okkan and five other police officers.
+The group also targeted journalists who wrote about its activities, particularly those who wrote about the collaboration between them and the Turkish government.
+It was believed that the group gets support from the Turkish Armed Forces for its conflict against the PKK.
 Journalists, mainly Kurds, associated with 2000'e Doğru and Özgür Gündem were particularly targeted (see List of journalists killed in Turkey).

-Some of KH's major attacks allegedly include an April 1999 suicide bombing in Bingöl, and the February 2001 assassination of Diyarbakir police chief Gaffar Okkan (and five other police).